Chirag626/Hospital-Management-System/README.md

 # Hospital-Management-System
-This is an Java JDBC Project
+This Project is a Java JDBC Project